 If any of the statutory grounds listed on the forms are applicable, please return the completed forms to the Traffic Enforcement Centre which will put the bailiff action on hold for 28 days.
 During this period, you will receive further correspondence from Torbay Council, informing you of the next step in the process.

-If none of the grounds apply, Torbay Council will be unable to help you any further, and you must contact the bailiffs directly to arrange payment of the outstanding charge, including bailiff fees.
+If none of the grounds apply we will be unable to help you any further, and you must contact the bailiffs directly to arrange payment of the outstanding charge, including bailiff fees.